 Pursuant to the Agreements, Morguard's affiliates have certain duties and responsibilities for the strategic management and administration of the Partnership and its subsidiaries, for which they receive partnership fees and distributions equal to 0.25% of the Partnership's gross book value defined as acquisition cost of the REIT's assets plus: (i) fair value adjustments; and (ii) accumulated amortization on property, plant and equipment.
-In addition, an annual fee and distribution is calculated in arrears, determined by multiplying 15% of the Partnership's funds from operations in excess of \$0.66 per Unit.
-For the year ended December 31, 2023, fees and distributions amounted to \$19,744 (2022 - \$17,193) and are included in trust expenses and equity income from investments.
-As at December 31, 2023, \$3,555 (2022 - \$3,210) is included in accounts payable and accrued liabilities.
+In addition, an annual fee and distribution are calculated in arrears, determined by multiplying 15% of the Partnership's funds from operations in excess of \$0.66 per Unit.
+For the year ended December 31, 2024, fees and distributions amounted to \$19,932 (2023 - \$19,744) and are included in trust expenses and equity income from investments.
+As at December 31, 2024, \$3,280 (2023 - \$3,555) is included in accounts payable and accrued liabilities.